-UE5 Update: How Top Studios Manage Unreal Upgrades With Perforce Streams
+UE5 Update: How Top Studios Manage Unreal Upgrades with Perforce Streams

-Unreal Engine 5 is here, and leading studios are making the switch.
+The UE5 update is here, and leading studios are making the switch.
 This means upgrading their toolsets, retesting their codebase, and figuring out how to manage changes to the engine moving forward.

-For leading game studios, a UE5 update (and customizations) can be safely managed with Helix Core — the game development standard for version control.
+For leading game studios, the UE5 update (and customizations) can be safely managed with Helix Core — the game development standard for version control.
 It’s the tool trusted by 95% of top AAA studios.
 Sure, it handles the large files associated with Unreal Engine development.
 It can also scale to manage millions of daily transactions and thousands of developers.
 But we are here to talk about the game engine itself.

 Perforce Streams is the branching mechanism in Helix Core.
 It guides changes and helps teams visualize how code should flow.
 Studios can set up parameters for team members inside the tool rather than some forgotten wiki page or dusty white board.
 This eases collaboration by ensuring everyone knows what to work on, how and where to merge, and where to find it.

 Streams makes it easy for team members to switch between tasks.
 Developers can work on multiple areas without slowing down.
 But that’s not all…